Timeshare workers mobilized in Honolulu to demand a better contract and better job protection for workers at the Hilton Hawaiian Village.

 People who enter into Timeshare agreements often find it difficult to keep up with the mounting maintenance fees and simply cannot afford it any longer.
 They may also find that the Timeshare no longer suits their needs and simply want to end the contract.
 There are too many individuals who are willing to take advantage of Timeshare owners and offer fake products, along with Timeshare exit schemes.
 Before agreeing to any Timeshare termination or exit procedure with an individual or company, seek independent advice and fully research any company you are thinking of working with.

-It is also important to remember that purchasing a Timeshare should NEVER be viewed as a financial investment.
+It is also important to remember that Buying a Timeshare should NEVER be viewed as a financial investment.
 Timeshare is an investment in lifestyle, in future holidays and family time together.
 There is almost no resale value to a Timeshare.

 The mis-selling of holiday products is, unfortunately, common practice within the holiday industry and these types of crimes often go unreported by the most vulnerable in our society and criminal convictions are few and far between.